I’m a Bottom

 Bottoming (putting a penis in your anus) is a higher risk activity than topping (putting a penis in a guy’s anus).
 The sensitive cells in the ass are easily torn and very susceptible to the HIV virus and other STIs.

-HIV-negative bottoms are at risk of picking up HIV if they are having sex with someone who is HIV positive.
+HIV-negative bottoms are at risk of picking up HIV if they are having sex with someone who is HIV positive with a detectable viral load (read more on viral load and undetectability below).
 The risk of infection increases if the bottom takes semen in his ass or has an STI.
 The risk also increases if the HIV-positive top is newly infected, not on treatment, or has an STI.

-Research suggests that guys who don’t know they are HIV positive are responsible for a significant proportion of new HIV infections.
+Research suggests that guys who don’t know they are HIV positive transmit a significant proportion of new HIV infections.
 Of course this risk can be reduced by having sex with someone who knows their HIV status to be the same as yours, also known as sero-sorting (this requires both partners to get tested regularly).

 The best way to reduce your risk of picking up HIV is to use condoms during anal sex.